Office of Research Administration

 Based on that information, ORA may:

-- Issue a call via email for an Internal Competition in Nexus.
-ICs typically follow NOIs, but the NOI step may be omitted for certain
+- Issue a call via email for an Internal Competition.
+ICs typically follow NOIs, but the NOI step may be omitted for certain popular programs.

 - Take no action, unless a potential applicant expresses interest.

-- Internal Competitions require participants to complete an application form in Nexus and, typically, upload a 3-page concept paper with a summary budget.
+- Internal Competitions require participants to complete an application form and, typically, upload a 3-page concept paper with a summary budget.

-- IC applications / papers undergo peer review, typically by members of the University Research Council, under the direction of the Vice President for Research (VPR).
+- IC applications / papers undergo peer review, typically by members of the Research Advisory Council, under the direction of the Vice President for Research (VPR).

 - IC participants are notified of the decision.

-- If your proposal is selected to go forward, please contact your School or other unit’s ORA Grants and Contracts Coordinator / Administrator for assistance with budgets, procedures, and regulations, etc.
+- If your proposal is selected to for submission, please contact your assigned ORA Grants and Contracts Coordinator / Administrator for assistance with budgets, procedures, and regulations, etc.

-- If your proposal is not selected to go forward, ORA and the OVPR will be glad to work with you to look for alternative
+- If your proposal is not selected to go forward, ORA will gladly work with you to find alternative sponsors for your project.
+Contact ORA-RDOEFREEMississippi or 601-266-5054.

 Principal Investigators (PIs) competing for limited submission programs agree to: